fish-quant/fish-quant.github.io/_team/thomas-walter.md

 layout: team
 ---

-Thomas has ample experience in the development of sophistacted large scale image analysis pipelines in Python (he was one of the lead developer of CellCognition).
+Thomas is the Director of the [Centre for Computational Biology](https://cbio.ensmp.fr/) (CBIO) at Mines ParisTech.
+He has has ample experience in the development of advanced large scale image analysis pipelines in Python.